The Big Picture

 - *** Speaking of over-teaching, see this IM blog post on why teaching students to cross multiply is delayed in grades 6 and 7:

 - ****A non-IM aside – if you do decide on a certain section that your students need more practice, there are a million wonderful resources for creative skill practice out there that can be just as effective as a 1-31 odd worksheet.
 Truth -sometimes they are just an old worksheet, just delivered in a more interactive way.
-Here is a post by Sarah Carter at Math = Love that lists a few practice structures.
-She explains some of them, with more promised on the “practice structures” tab at the top.
+Here is a post that lists some popular practice strategies and games.

 - Much of what I am going to share in this post can be found in the Course Guide provided by IM for each grade level.
 If you are looking online, you can find it here: